Sources: Biden officials snub Salvadoran leader in DC trip - WTMJ

 Over the weekend, two House Democrats, Rep. Norma Torres and Rep. Albio Sires, the chairman of the House Foreign Affairs subcommittee on Latin America, sent a letter to Bukele urging him “not to stoke divisions in the interest of political gain.”

 The letter was prompted by the Jan.
 31 killing of two individuals returning from a rally by Bukele’s opponents from the leftist FMLN party.
-Police have arrested two FMLN members and a bodyguard who works for the Health Ministry as suspects.
+Police have arrested three bodyguards who work for the Health Ministry as suspects.

 Both Bukele and his opponents seized on the confusing incident, which is under investigation, to mutually accuse each other of inciting political violence.